Victorian gothic inspired fashion moments

 Wellcome Collection

 The “Wuthering Heights” film releases on February 13th, and the press looks have been devastatingly romantic.
 Margot Robbie embodies a modernized Catherine Earnshaw through her gothic Victorian ensembles, filled with ornate jewels, drapey lace, and intense yearning.
-While reviews for the film are looking bleak due to major story adaptation errors and racial misrepresentation from the classic rendition, we are still soaking in the fashion create by Robbie’s stylist, Andrew Mukamal.
+While reviews for the film are looking bleak due to errors around story adaptation and racial misrepresentation that stray from the classic novel, we are still soaking up the fashion inspiration.

-Here is a list of our favorite recent looks that make us feel like we’re in a modernized classic novel.
+Regardless of whether or not the meaning behind the gothic resurgence goes deeper than surface level, these are a few of our favorite recent fashion looks that make us feel like we’re in a modernized classic novel.

 Schiaparelli